awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 | --- | --- | --- | --- |
 |  `kms:RecipientAttestation:ImageSha384`  |  String  |  `Decrypt` `GenerateDataKey` `GenerateRandom`  |  Key policies and IAM policies  |

-The `kms:RecipientAttestation:ImageSha384` condition key allows the `kms-decrypt`, `kms-generate-data-key`, and `kms-generate-random` operations from an enclave only when the image hash from the signed attestation document in the request matches the value in the condition key\.
+The `kms:RecipientAttestation:ImageSha384` condition key allows `kms-decrypt`, `kms-generate-data-key`, and `kms-generate-random` requests from an enclave only when the image hash from the signed attestation document in the request matches the value in the condition key\.
 The `ImageSha384` value corresponds to PCR\[0\] in the attestation document\.
-This condition key is effective only when you call these APIs from an enclave using the Nitro Enclaves SDK\.
+This condition key is effective only when you call the AWS Nitro Enclaves SDK APIs from an enclave\.

 For example, the following key policy statement allows the `data-processing` role to use the CMK for the `kms-decrypt` \([Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html)\), `kms-generate-data-key` \([GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html)\), and `kms-generate-random` \([GenerateRandom](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateRandom.html)\) operations\.
 The `kms:RecipientAttestation:ImageSha384` condition key allows the operations only when the image hash value \(PCR\[0\]\) of the attestation document in the request matches the image hash value in the condition\.